Romeo Brawner Jr.: Chief of Staff of the Armed Forces of the Philippines

-On the evening before the September 21 anti-corruption rallies in Metro Manila, Brawner met with eight retired military officers from the United People's Initiative, led by former Air Force general Romeo Poquiz, at Camp Aguinaldo after accepting their request letter to hold a meeting with him.
+On the evening before the September 21 anti-corruption rallies in Metro Manila, Brawner met with eight retired military officers from the United People's Initiative (UPI), led by former Air Force general Romeo Poquiz, at Camp Aguinaldo after accepting their request letter to hold a meeting with him.
 In the meeting, Poquiz allegedly proposed for the military's removal of support for President Bongbong Marcos to solve the large-scale corruption scandal involving flood control projects, with Brawner recounting their argument that "somebody else deserves to be president, but they did not mention who that is".
 Brawner ultimately refused their proposal, citing the military's loyalty to the Constitution.
 Observers have described the proposal as a "soft coup", but the UPI has claimed that it only proposed for Marcos' resignation, not his forced removal.

+In February 2026, under Brawner's helm, the AFP assumed the position as chairman of the ASEAN Observer Team (AOT) succeeding the Malaysian Armed Forces as part of ASEAN's unified efforts to promote transparency, confidence-building, and cooperation following the Thailand-Cambodia border crisis.
+As the Chair of the AOT, the AFP's role is only limited in observations, verifications, and reported updated developments on the grounds as part of ASEAN protocol and the principles of non-interference.
+Brawner also led the AFP delegation to meetings with the Royal Thai Armed Forces, including its Chief of Defence Forces General Ukris Boontanondha, and the Royal Cambodian Armed Forces and its Commander-in-chief General Vong Pisen.
+The AFP has also deployed additional teams under the helm of a major general, and will be assisted by a brigadier general as head of the AOT-Thailand and a commodore as head of the AOT-Cambodia.
+On 7 July 2026, Brawner has expressed that the AFP has laid out plans to create a Space Center that could later be transformed into a Space Command, which is seen as a critical assets for intelligence, surveillance and reconnaissance (ISR) operations, as well as communications, command and control, missile systems and drone operations.
+Brawner also stated that the AFP can begin with low-Earth orbit satellites that could also complement with other government satellite networks.
+On 21 July 2026, Brawner became the first AFP chief to complete a fixed three-year term under Republic Act 11939 and eventually retired from military service.
+He was later replaced by the Commanding General of the Philippine Army General Antonio Nafarrete.